A Design Thinking Approach to CX with Kris Featheringham

 Kris Featheringham: (08:12)

-So, design thinking is often linked to what’s called human-centred design and they’re kind of one in the same.
-And really, I think human-centred design kind of gives it that definition of really, you’re putting someone in the middle of what you’re trying to do.
-And human-centred design, design thinking can be used to solve a lot of problems.
+So, design thinking is often linked to what’s called human-centered design and they’re kind of one in the same.
+And really, I think human-centered design kind of gives it that definition of really, you’re putting someone in the middle of what you’re trying to do.
+And human-centered design, design thinking can be used to solve a lot of problems.
 Originally, it was there from a technology perspective, but it’s grown leaps and bounds.
 You see it in product development and sporting equipment, services, you name it.
-But really, the way you get started, and honestly you got to start small, you got to start with a little bit of a, almost like a side gig within an organisation, you want to kind of tackle a problem, but really what it means for human centred design is you’re putting the customer at the centre of everything that you’re doing.
+But really, the way you get started, and honestly you got to start small, you got to start with a little bit of a, almost like a side gig within an organization, you want to kind of tackle a problem, but really what it means for human centered design is you’re putting the customer at the center of everything that you’re doing.

 Kris Featheringham: (08:59)